wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## Virtue signals

-The purpose of a virtue signal is to demonstrate the internalization of tribal toxicity.
+The purpose of a virtue signal is to advertise, to tribal insiders AND outsiders, the existence of toxic threads within one's tapestry (in your head, literally) that are specific to the tribe.

 ## Toxic threads